Transport in Aberdeen

-The network of transportation in Aberdeen is widespread and complex like that of any major city.
-It is currently receiving the attention of politicians in Scotland who have acknowledged that there has been underinvestment over the past few decades in keeping the infrastructure in line with the needs of the city.
+The network of transportation in Aberdeen is extensive and diversified, like that of many comparably sized cities.

-As an ancient city, Aberdeen has some beautiful infrastructure features such as the Brig o' Balgownie and the Bridge of Dee.
-Like any other city, the advent of cars has however seen the creation of less beautiful infrastructure such as the Anderson Drive dual carriageway and the Haudagain Roundabout which sees constant tailbacks.
+As an ancient city, Aberdeen maintains historic infrastructure features such as the Brig o' Balgownie and the Bridge of Dee.
+The advent of cars since has seen the creation of higher-capacity, modern infrastructure such as the Anderson Drive dual carriageway and the Haudagain Roundabout.

 Airport and heliport

 Aberdeen Airport, in the neighbouring town of Dyce, serves primarily UK and European destinations for passenger and freight flights.
 It is also the busiest helicopter terminal in the world, serving the many North Sea oil offshore installations.
-Via commercial airlines, connections are available via London Heathrow, Paris-Charles de Gaulle and Amsterdam airports to many worldwide destinations.
+Via commercial airlines, connections are available via London Heathrow and Amsterdam airports to many worldwide destinations.
 The IATA airport code for the airport is ABZ.
 A regular airport bus service (route 727 operated by Stagecoach Bluebird) connects the airport directly with the city centre at Broad Street and the bus and railway stations at Union Square.